merenlab/anvio/anvio/docs/programs/anvi-script-find-misassemblies.md

 ### Additional parameters

-By default, the script will report clipping position if the ratio of clipping reads to total number of read is over 80%%.
+By default, the script will report clipping positions if the ratio of clipping reads to the total number of reads is over 80%%.
 You can change that threshold with the flag `--clipping-ratio`:

 {{ codestart }}
 anvi-script-find-misassemblies -b sample01.bam -o result --clipping-ratio 0.6
 {{ codestop }}

-Another default behaviour of the script is to skip the first and last 100bp of a contig (only valid for the clipping output).
+Another default behavior of the script is to skip the first and last 100bp of a contig (only valid for the table reporting positions of high clipping).
+This is because contig ends often have high proportions of clipping which have nothing to do with misassemblies.
 You can change that parameter with the flag `--min-dist-to-end`:

 {{ codestart }}
-anvi-script-find-misassemblies -b sample01.bam -o result --min-dist-to-end 500
+anvi-script-find-misassemblies -b sample01.bam -o result --min-dist-to-end 0
 {{ codestop }}